gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 !!! warning "Important"
     Install this plugin now *before adding any items to Omeka* because the plugin overrides Omeka's default file storage mechanism and it won't work correctly if some files have already been stored.

-    Use release **2.15.5** because AvantLogic has not tested the newer releases.

     Southwest Harbor Public Library uses its own custom version of this plugin based on release 2.14.
     The modified version uses a flat file structure instead of the better hierarchical structure.